adrahon/vagrant-kvm/README.md

 ```bash
 export VAGRANT_DEFAULT_PROVIDER=kvm
 ```
-then you can simply run `vagrant up` with kvm provider.
+then you can simply run `vagrant up` to use the kvm provider.

 ## Configuration